 |Is there anything bearing down, like a roof brace or a beam, on the area directly above the wall?||If yes, the wall is most likely supporting the structure of the house and is load bearing.|

-If you have a single level home or gathered no information from your basement or attic, you can use one of the following methods to identify load bearing walls:
+If you have a single-level home or couldn’t gather enough information from your basement and attic, use one of the following methods to identify load-bearing walls:

 - Check for columns or posts near the wall.
-While you may think a column or post at the end of a wall is just for looks, it might also indicate that it’s a load bearing wall.
+While you may think a column or post at the end of a wall is just for looks, it might help you identify a load-bearing wall.

 - Check the location of walls above or below the wall in question.
-If the wall in question is directly above or below a wall on a different level of the home, it may be supporting weight.
+If the wall in question is directly above or below a wall on a different level of your home, it’s probably supporting some weight.

 - Check the foundation.
-Any walls connecting directly to your foundation are almost certainly load bearing walls.
+Any walls connecting directly to your foundation are most likely structural walls.
 This includes any exterior walls or walls that were exterior prior to a home addition.
-Additionally, any walls that run parallel to the ridge, or peak, of your roof are most likely load bearing.
+Additionally, any walls that run parallel to the ridge or peak of your roof are probably load bearing.

 You shouldn’t remove a load-bearing wall on your own — hire a contractor instead.
 Remember, these walls support the weight of your house.
 You can cause significant damage if you make a mistake while knocking one down.